henninma/jost/README.md

 Handles the coupling of surface mass balance to ice dynamics (evolving geometry).

 - Coupling/Downscaling/downscale_smb_spline_future.py -
+Handles downscaling of reference surface mass balance to the current ice geometry during the coupling in future simulations.

+- Coupling/Downscaling/downscale_smb_spline.py -
-Handles downscaling of reference surface mass balance to the current ice geometry during the coupling.
+Handles downscaling of reference surface mass balance to the current ice geometry during the coupling in historical simulations.

+- Coupling/Downscaling/base_files/ -
+Datasets needed during the downscaling of surface mass balance.
+For details, see readme file within this directory.

 - .exp files -
 Contain coordinates delineating the model domain, as well as some areas